KoeusIss/holbertonschool-low_level_programming/0x0C-more_malloc_free.c/README.md

 * How to use the `exit` function.
 * What are the functions `calloc` ans `realloc` from standard library and how to use them.

+## Tasks:
+0. Trust no one.
+1. String-nconcat.
+2. _calloc.
+3. Array_range.

 ## Author:
 KoeusIss - Holberton school student.